 Amazon and eBay are two marketplaces that have existed for several decades.
 You can think about Amazon vs. eBay selling because they are the oldest and largest online sales venues.

 What's better eBay or Amazon?
 How can you know which will be more beneficial to you?
-There are convincing justifications for both, so we'll review the distinctions between the two behemoths to help you decide whether to sell your things on Amazon or eBay.
+There are convincing justifications for both, so we'll review the distinctions between the two behemoths to help you decide whether to sell through amazon or eBay.

 Amazon is a multinational eCommerce company focusing on online retail, computer services, consumer electronics, digital items, and other local services.
 Because of its global breadth and reach, Amazon Lifestyle has become one of its most valuable brands.

 Amazon is the biggest eCommerce company in the United States, with total revenue from online retailers exceeding 49.9 billion USD in the third quarter of 2021.
 Most of the company's income comes from e-commerce sales of electronics and other products, followed by 3rd Party seller revenues, services, subscriptions, and AWS activities.

 As an online seller, you're always looking for ways to reduce costs and increase profits.
 And when it comes to selling platforms, there's no doubt that Amazon and eBay are two of the most popular options.
 But which one is the better choice for your business amazon com vs eBay com?

 In general, Amazon's costs are lower than eBay's, especially if you're selling in volume.
 One of the biggest reasons for this is that Amazon offers discounts on shipping for sellers who use its fulfillment services.
 And depending on the type of products you sell, you may also be eligible for special programs like Amazon Prime, which can further reduce your shipping costs.